Key Documentation:

 Curriculum Overview

 At Castleview, all pupils have an awareness and understanding of online safety.
-A progressive online safety curriculum ensures that all pupils are able to develop the skills to keep them safe online.
+A progressive Online Safety Curriculum ensures that all pupils are able to develop the skills to keep them safe online.
 Online safety also forms part of Jigsaw (PSHE Curriculum) and is reinforced whenever technology is used.
 Castleview is a proud holder of the 360 Safe Online Safety Mark.

 Online Safety Enrichment Opportunities